django-cms/djangocms-template/docs/setup-instruction.md

 It's used in docker files as `FROM registry.gitlab.com/what-digital/djangocms-template:latest`.
 If you want to modify it and push another version:

-- docker login registry.gitlab.com
+- `docker login registry.gitlab.com`
-    - here you might need to create an api key for the password
+    - gitlab will ask for a password - this is a bug, it's actually asking for an access token that must be created [in your profile](https://gitlab.com/profile/personal_access_tokens)
-- docker build -t registry.gitlab.com/what-digital/djangocms-template -f base.Dockerfile .
+- `docker build -t registry.gitlab.com/what-digital/djangocms-template -f base.Dockerfile .`
-- docker tag registry.gitlab.com/what-digital/djangocms-template:latest registry.gitlab.com/what-digital/djangocms-template:1.1.0.0
+- `docker tag registry.gitlab.com/what-digital/djangocms-template:latest registry.gitlab.com/what-digital/djangocms-template:{version}`, replace `{version}`, see [versioning documentation](https://gitlab.com/what-digital/tech-docs/-/blob/master/coding-guidelines/translations.md)
-- docker push registry.gitlab.com/what-digital/djangocms-template
+- `docker push registry.gitlab.com/what-digital/djangocms-template`